EU Horizon 2020

 Software: DeepGame

 Robustness and explainability of natural language processing (NLP) models.
+Explanations may fail to be robust.

 We study adversarial robustness of NLP models using maximal safe radius computation in the embedding space and formulate a framework for evaluating semantic robustness.
 We also build on abduction-based explanations for machine learning and develop a method for computing local explanations for neural network models in NLP.
 These explanations comprise a subset of the words of the input text that satisfies two key features: optimality with respect to a user-defined cost function, such as the length of explanation, and robustness, in that they ensure prediction invariance for any bounded perturbation in the embedding space of the left-out words.
 Our method can be configured with different perturbation sets in the embedded space (the image shows an example of perturbations in the k-NN neighbourhood and a standard norm ball) and used to detect bias in predictions.